South African Australians

-Immigration from South Africa to Australia, particularly by professionals, accelerated in the 1990s.
-More than half of the South African Australians arrived following the election of Nelson Mandela in 1994.
-A behaviour stigmatised by white South Africans who remained in their homeland as "Packing for Perth" ("PFP") was also a humorous dig and reference to supporters of the Progressive Federal Party – a political party formed in 1977 that drew support mainly from liberal English-speaking white people.
+Immigration from South Africa to Australia consists overwhelmingly of people with white ancestry (including many Jews), particularly professionals, and had accelerated during the 1990s following the end of apartheid.
+More than half of all South African Australians arrived after the 1994 general election, which saw the victory of Nelson Mandela's African National Congress (ANC).
+A behaviour stigmatised by white South Africans who remained in their homeland as "Packing for Perth" ("PFP") was also a humorous dig and reference to supporters of the Progressive Federal Party – a political party formed in 1977 that drew support mainly from liberal English-speaking whites.

 As per 2021 census, 60% of Australians who are born in South Africa, claimed English, Dutch, German and Scottish ancestry, while only 40% claimed "South African" as an ancestry.